qmegame/qme-releases/README.md

 3. Create a directory named `qdata` inside of the directory you just created.
 4. Launch the game by running `java -jar qme.jar`.

-If you are not using the latest version of Java runtime then QME will not work.
+If you are not using the latest version of Java runtime (15) then QME will not work.
+Please install it [here](https://www.oracle.com/java/technologies/javase-downloads.html).